anu-bdsi/workshop-intro-to-python/README.md

 ## Week 3 - Handling DNA sequences and plotting

+* Python Modules
-* Python modules
+* Python Classes and Objects
+* Downloading the Sequence Data
-* Introduction to Biopython and cogent3
+* Introduction to Biopython
-* Plotting with seaborn
+* Plotting with Matplotlib and Seaborn

 ## Week 4 - ...